pact-foundation/docs.pact.io/website/blog/2024-09-30-pact-open-source-update-sept-2024.md

 Maybe in the future, we will see Pact being API description aware, in order to verify the implementation adheres to the API description.

-However in the interim, one of the most requested comparsion features, was Pact vs AsyncAPI.
+However in the interim, one of the most requested comparison features, was Pact vs AsyncAPI.

 AsyncAPI, for those who are unaware, is an API description format that covers event-driven systems, which consume or send messages, with a particular content format.
 The messages themselves may be transmitted over any number of different protocols, described as bindings in the AsyncAPI.